Skip TO Main

 Light Source and Optics

-The light source is a 53-pole, 75 mm period APPLE-II type undulator, and monochromatic soft X-ray beams are available via a grating monochromator.
-The exit slit is located downstream of the monochromator, which can be used to adjust the energy resolution and as a virtual light source point in scanning-type imaging.
+The light source is a 53-pole, 75 mm period APPLE-II–type elliptical undulator, and monochromatic soft X-ray beams are obtained using a grating monochromator.

 Experimental Station